-The inferior parietal lobule, including the partially overlapping temporoparietal junction ("IPL/TPJ"), is activated during higher-order (complex) behaviors, such as theory-of-mind and episodic memory retrieval.
-It also seems to be important in lower-order functions such as the automatic shifting of attention to an unexpected but potentially important stimulus or the feeling of residing in one's own body.
-Hundreds of functional MRI studies, using diverse conditions, have reported regions in the IPL/TPJ "light up".
+The inferior parietal lobule, including the partially overlapping temporoparietal junction ("IPL/TPJ"), is activated during complex functions, such as theory-of-mind and episodic memory retrieval.
+It also seems to be important in lower-order functions such as the automatic shifting of attention to unexpected but potentially important stimuli or the feeling of residing in one's own body.
+Hundreds of functional MRI studies, using diverse conditions, have reported regions in the IPL/TPJ "light up" during a range of behaviors.
 It seems like information from almost the entire brain converges on the IPL/TPJ.
 There has been much discussion on the topic of what the IPL/TPJ does.

 Resolving subdivisions within the TPJ/IPL